Skip to content

 Requirements and behavior:

-• --in or --in-data must point to the PMTiles archive with MLT format
+• --in or --in-data must point to a point PMTiles archive with MLT or MVT format

-• --out specify the output prefix.
+• --out specifies the output prefix.
 The output includes path/prefix.tsv and path/prefix.index

 • --tile-size is required and defines the tile size for the output file (in the original units)

-• the data is read from the archive's max-zoom level
+• by default, data is read from the archive's max-zoom level

 • output columns are x, y, optional z, then the decoded PMTiles schema columns